 A Guide To Green Gemstones

 When you ask someone to name a green gemstone, their most likely answer is emerald – and not without good reason.
 Emerald is one of the “Big Four” gemstones most frequently used in jewelry, along with diamond, ruby, and sapphire.
-But did you know that there are many other green gems to choose from?
+But did you know there are many other light and dark green gemstones to choose from?
 Learn more about these alternatives below, along with how to assess the color and quality of green gemstones.

 How To Assess Color and Quality in Green Gemstones